Wrestling at the 1956 Summer Olympics – Men's Greco-Roman featherweight

 The men's Greco-Roman featherweight competition at the 1956 Summer Olympics in Melbourne took place from 3 December to 6 December at the Royal Exhibition Building.
 Nations were limited to one competitor.
+Featherweight was the third-lightest category, including wrestlers weighing 57 to 62 kg.

 Competition format

 This Greco-Roman wrestling competition continued to use the "bad points" elimination system introduced at the 1928 Summer Olympics for Greco-Roman and at the 1932 Summer Olympics for freestyle wrestling, as modified in 1952 (adding medal rounds and making all losses worth 3 points—from 1936 to 1948 losses by split decision only cost 2).
 Each round featured all wrestlers pairing off and wrestling one bout (with one wrestler having a bye if there were an odd number).
 The loser received 3 points.
 The winner received 1 point if the win was by decision and 0 points if the win was by fall.
 At the end of each round, any wrestler with at least 5 points was eliminated.
 This elimination continued until the medal rounds, which began when 3 wrestlers remained.
 These 3 wrestlers each faced each other in a round-robin medal round (with earlier results counting, if any had wrestled another before); record within the medal round determined medals, with bad points breaking ties.